gorey666/SteamLauncher/README.md

 An extremely simple program to launch a user defined steam game.
 The program can then be used as a target for shortcuts that can be customized, yet retain the "Launched through steam" behaviour.

 Why:
-Some games do not like to be launched directly, and will instead force you to launch them either through steam or a steam generated shortcut (wich cannot be customized).
+Some games do not like to be launched directly from their .exe file, and will instead force you to launch it either through steam or a steam generated shortcut (which cannot be customized).

 Usage:
 1. Place the contents of this zip file in your game's steam folder.